 By specifying FSC accredited wood and packaging materials, Character ensures that these materials derive from sustainable sources.
-By using recycled PET (polyethylene) in our plush toy ranges, we are less reliant on virgin plastics.
-Through the installation of air sourced heat pump technology in our Infinity House distribution centre, we have significantly mitigated our Greenhouse Gas (GHG) emissions through reduced energy consumption and avoiding consumption of non-renewable natural gas.
+Through the installation of air soured heat pump technology in our Infinity House distribution centre, we have significantly mitigated our Greenhouse Gas (GHG) emissions through reduced energy consumption and avoiding consumption of non-renewable natural gas.